Joan Little: Trial for murder

-Self defense against jailor
+Self-defense against jailor

 Nearly three months later, before dawn on August 27, 1974, a police officer delivering a drunken prisoner to the Beaufort County jail discovered the body of jailer Clarence Alligood, 62, on Joan Little's bunk, naked from the waist down.
 Alligood had suffered stab wounds to the temple and the heart area from an icepick.
 Semen was discovered on his leg.
 Little was missing.
 She turned herself in to North Carolina authorities more than one week later, and said that she had killed Alligood while defending herself against sexual assault.

-Clarence Alligood had a record of forcing female inmates to take part in sexual favors as payment for gifts he had given them.
-Other inmates had previously stated that he had given them gifts in the form of snacks and magazines and expected to receive sexual favors.
+During the subsequent trial, the defense would present testimony from several former inmates who testified that Alligood had a history of using his authority to elicit sexual favors from female prisoners.
+Witnesses, including Phyllis Ann Moore and Ida Mae Roberson, testified that Alligood frequently provided inmates with small "gifts," such as snacks, cigarettes, and magazines, with the expectation of receiving sexual acts in return.

 Having fled from prison, Little was known as a fugitive, and police were therefore authorized to kill her on sight.
 Little accordingly traveled to Raleigh to turn herself in.
-She was put on trial for murder and was facing the North Carolina gas chamber.
-She had found refuge in the home of an older black man from her community and had also received offers to seek refuge in other countries.
+She was put on trial for murder and if found guilty would face the North Carolina gas chamber.
+She had found refuge in the home of an older Black man from her community and had also received offers to seek refuge in other countries.

-Charged with first-degree murder
+Charged with first degree murder

-Little was charged with first-degree murder, which carried an automatic death sentence.
-The capital status of the case, and the fact that North Carolina was home to over one third of all the death penalty cases in the United States, drew the attention of anti-death penalty and prisoners' rights advocates.
-Little's trial brought attention to her being the first women of color to cite self-defense during sexual assault against an accusation of murder.
+Little was charged with first degree murder, which carried a mandatory death sentence under state law at the time.
+The capital status of the case, and the fact that North Carolina was home to more than one third of all the death penalty cases in the United States, drew the attention of anti-death penalty and prisoners' rights advocates.
+Little's trial brought attention to her being the first woman of color to cite self-defense during sexual assault against an accusation of murder.
 The racial component drew the attention of civil rights activists, and the gender component drew the attention of feminists.
 The combination of these three factors, along with sophisticated fundraising tactics, allowed the Joan Little Defense Committee to raise over $350,000.
 Jerry Paul and Karen Bethea-Shields (Karen Galloway) were her attorneys.
-The question of whether or not black people were treated equally by the criminal justice systems in the American South drew the attention of the national media.
+The question of whether or not Black people were treated equally by the criminal justice systems in the American South drew the attention of the national media.